-Are you looking to form a limited liability company (LLC) in the state of Alabama, but you’re not sure how the formation process works?
-There are several important steps when it comes to creating an Alabama LLC that is compliant and able to do business in the state.
+Are you looking to form a limited liability company (LLC) in Alabama, but you’re not sure how the process works?
+There are several important steps to create a compliant Alabama LLC that can do business in the state.

 To get started, please reference our 6-step guide below or hire an affordable online LLC formation service.

 Guru Tip: If you want help setting up an LLC, we recommend the LLC filing service ZenBusiness.
 It has excellent pricing, features and company values.

 The Alabama LLC is one of the most popular business structures in the state.
 It’s a more casual and flexible type of business than a corporation, but includes the personal asset protection that’s lacking from sole proprietorships and general partnerships.